gvwilson/thirdbit/_posts/2012/2012-10-21-why-teaching-people-to-program-is-hard.md

 can finally do something they might find useful.
 Getting through all that takes four hours, i.e., if we start at 9:00, we're finished by 2:00 (assuming we take a break for lunch).
 That's might not sound bad, considering how mature our learners are.
-But look at the striping&mdash;look how long it takes to assemble enough pieces for learners to completely understand any of this program's natural chunks.
+But look at the striping–look how long it takes to assemble enough pieces for learners to completely understand any of this program's natural chunks.
 Over and over again, we have to say, "Trust us, this will prove useful later," and that kind of